dobs1211/dobs1211.about-me/README.md

 # about-me
-Initial project with Thinkful using html
+Initial project with Thinkful.
+Intro into responsive, html, css